 Board of Supervisors Chair Phyllis J. Randall

-- View the Video of the 2021 State of the County Address (PDF)
+- Read the 2022 State of the County Address (PDF)

-- Read the 2021 State of the County Address (PDF)
+- View Video of the 2022 State of the County Address

 - Board of Supervisors Accomplishments 2016-2019 (PDF)

 - Loudoun Commission on Women and GirlsOpens a New Window.